JSONScript/jsonscript/README.md

 JSONScript allows you to send a script to the remote system that will be interpreted by the remote system.
 It will execute all the containig instructions sequesntially, or in parallel, passing results from one instruction to another when required, and returning all results to the client.
 All this in a single HTTP (or any other transport) request.

 JSONScript allows to keep the API of remote system conscise and simple, only implementing simple basic methods.
 At the same time JSONScript allows the client to implement an advanced logic with conditions and looping, sequential and concurrent execution, defining and calling functions and handling exceptions.
-So quite advanced execution can be requested from the remote system in a single transport request.
+In this way quite advanced execution can be requested from the remote system in a single transport request.

-At the same time JSONScript allows keeping the remote system completely secure as only the commands registered with interpreter can be envoked from the JSONScript script.
+At the same time JSONScript allows keeping the remote system completely secure as only the executors registered with the interpreter can be used from the JSONScript script.

 ## Qualities